Getting Started

 36

-37# Setup the server configuration to point to your instance of SystemLink Enterprise
+40# To set up the server configuration to point to your instance of SystemLink Enterprise, uncomment

 57